The Real Housewives of Beverly Hills season 6: Production and crew

+Cast and synopsis

 Cast

 Five of the seven wives from season four returned for the fifth installment.

 Shortly after season five, it was announced that both Kim Richards and Brandi Glanville would not be returning as full-time cast members in season six.
 Glanville announced on her podcast, Brandi Glanville Unfiltered, that after much consideration she would be leaving the series as a full-time cast member to focus on her businesses.
 Glanville went on to describe her four years on the show as a roller coaster and complimented the series.
 Glanville continued to participate in season six as a guest star and went on to have a prerecorded video-message shown during the reunion.
 The video wasn't received well, however host and Executive Producer, Andy Cohen defended the decision saying, "She was on tape for a minute-and-a-half or two minutes, they could respond or not respond, they all got the last word.
 Brandi didn't have the last word.
 So, you know, I feel fine about it."